Operative from September 2018

 9.2 Notification of adjudicated results

 The Adjudication Secretary is responsible for reporting all adjudication results to both of the team captains involved and the Match Recorder.

 9.3 Appeals against adjudicated results

 If a club wishes to appeal against the result of an adjudication, then the team captain must, within 14 days of receipt of the notification of adjudication (or the last such notification, if more than one game has been submitted in the same match), notify the Match Recorder and the opposing captain of his club’s intention to appeal, and submit forthwith to the Adjudication Secretary of the Sussex County Chess Association in accordance with SCCA procedures.

 10 Notification of results

 10.1 Completion of results record

-It is the home team captain's responsibility to arrange for the completion of an official result card or record [including full initials of all players] before the match, signature by both captains after the match conclusion and its retention until completion of the season at the AGM.
-If there are undecided games the submission of the result may be pended and, in accordance with rule 9.1, any games subsequently sent for adjudication then marked with an 'A'.
+It is the home team captain’s responsibility to arrange for the completion of an official result card or record [including full initials of all players and the time control for each game ] before the match, signature by both captains after the match conclusion and its retention until completion of the season at the AGM.
+If there are undecided games the submission of the result may be pended and, in accordance with rule 9.1, any games subsequently sent for adjudication then marked with an "A".